-All Reception-age children are entitled to a universal free school meal.
-These are cooked on-site by Ventrus and need to be ordered online from home.
+All reception-age children are entitled to a universal free school meal.
+These are cooked on-site by Ventrus, and are ordered in advance using the school meal order form.
 By ordering with your child at home, you will know exactly which meal your child is receiving each day, and you will be able to talk to them about the importance of a healthy diet.